Glutamate oxaloacetate transaminase (GOT)

 Increased AST activity

-- Artifact: Intravascular or in vitro hemolysis or leakage from cells can cause erroneously high activity (the enzyme is present in RBC).
+- Artifact: Moderate or marked intravascular or in vitro hemolysis or leakage from cells can cause erroneously increased activity (the enzyme is present in RBC).
+Mild hemolysis is not expected to increase AST activity above reference intervals.

 - Physiologic: In horses, exercise can increase serum activity as much as 30%.
 In early training, resting levels are 50-100% greater than resting levels of horses not in training.